-Possible technical glitches in a virtual session and how to be ahead of them
+So what are the possible technical glitches in a virtual session and how to be ahead of them?

 And yet still,

 According to Cindy Hugget’s 2019 report on the State of Virtual Training 37% of people surveyed still said that technology issues were the biggest challenge to virtual training.

 It is true that technology can throw up some fun challenges from time to time but in reality these are much rarer than many people anticipate as the internet becomes more stable and users become more confident.

 Having a back up plan in place means these are less likely to interrupt the flow of your great virtual workshops, so

 Take a look at our tips to ready for anything and everything

 Have a back up device ready to go.
 This could even be a smart phone or tablet.
 Ideally you may have another laptop running or even a colleague available who could step in to let you use their PC.
 If you have a co-host, they can step in for you.
 Consider having a draft email ready to send to your participants re what to do if this happens.

 You could have an alternative line to the internet available like 4G tethered to your phone for example.
 Make sure you are logged in to the virtual platform on your phone or tablet, so you can still be involved via your phone signal.
 Again, have a colleague as back up.

 If this is a participant struggling, then direct them to the area on your platform where they can check they have the correct audio devices set up and activated (most virtual platforms have this).
 Log in early yourself to help others if they need it and encourage the participants to log in early too (they can always get logged in and then go and grab a drink).
 Consider having some sort of help guide or how-to session to introduce participants to teams prior to the session.